 Location – USA

 For a while now I’ve noticed the design of the official NASA website is very old.
-Every time I visit I feel the urge to redesign it as there are a few key areas that could be greatly improved and brought up to date with a more modern feel.
-I set out to redesign the homepage of the current NASA website, below are the mockups (Currently fully coded and responsive) of the idea I had.
+Every time I visit I feel the site could be greatly improved and brought up to date with a more modern feel.
+I set myself a goal to redesign the homepage of the current NASA website.
+Below are the mockups (Currently fully coded and responsive) of the idea I had.

 My favourite section of the update is the news area, featuring up to 8 of the latest stories, driven by imagery.
 It’s a bit disappointing on the current website to see some of the images with an overlay of white and blue boxes.
 Cutting back any background on the text opens up a whole new view of the stories.

 The mobile version also shows a number of improvements over the original.
-Namely the mobile menu which is now hidden off the screen and elegantly transitions into view rather than a clunky looking dropdown that pops over the content.
+Namely the mobile menu which is now hidden off the screen and elegantly transitions into view.
+Currently it’s a clunky looking dropdown that pops over the content.
 The news tiles also work very well, using all the space available by sitting next to each other.

-In the future I plan to build more pages than just the homepage, blog posts being one of the main sections on the current site would be the first.
+In the future I plan to build more pages than just the homepage.
 There would be a lot of fun to be had designing the galleries as well with all the awesome photographs taken.